physionetchallenges/physionetchallenges.github.io/2024/faq/index.md

 Yes, to a degree, but the validation and test sets do not have all of the information included in the training data, specifically the labels!

+<a name="more-hold-out"></a>__Why are the training, validation, and test data drawn from slightly different populations?__

+This is deliberate - it reflects the real world.
+Your algorithms will be used on humans in the future, and they will look different to humans now.
+One major challenge is to create an algorithm that generalizes to new data.
+We check this by evaluating the algorithms on held-out data with somewhat different populations.
+You can also do this by sourcing more of your own data, or building in physiological and clinical knowledge.

 <a name="upload-data"></a>__Do I need to upload your training data?
 What about the code for evaluating my algorithm?__

 No, we have the training, validation, and test data as well as the evaluation code.

 ## <a name="scoring"></a> Scoring

+<a name="metric"></a>__What did you choose the Challenge metric?
+I think it is flawed or could be improved.__

+The Challenge organizers are always looking for feedback from the teams/public, particularly during the first phase of the Challenge from January to April.
+After that period, we update the Challenge rules to address the public commentary.
+The metrics are never perfect, but we do try to create meaningful metrics that are relevant to healthcare, which is why we rarely use the usual information retrieval metrics.
+We often attempt to build in the clinical response, the medical resources available, and the relative (health and financial) costs of false vs. true positives and negatives.
+In general, the top 5-10 teams are often comparable.
+We believe the discussion that we generate around the problem, the heterogeneity of approaches, and the optimization of domain-aware metrics is more important than any single winner.

 <a name="leaderboard"></a>__Are the scores currently on the leaderboard the final scores for the Challenge?__